 We want our neighbourhoods to be safe places for everyone, so we take reports of antisocial behaviour very seriously.

 As a Loreburn resident, you're expected to behave respectfully under the terms of your Tenancy Agreement.

 Click the link above to let us know about any incidents of antisocial behaviour in your local area.

 More than anything, we want our homes and communities to be GREAT places to live.
-Places where people can live safely and peacefully.
+Places where you can live safely and peacefully.

 We all value clean and safe environments, free from nuisance and activities that can cause disruption or have an unwelcome impact on others.
-We recognise that we’re all different too - and have varied lifestyles and habits, so being tolerant of one another’s lifestyles to a reasonable degree is also important.
-Loreburn will not normally get involved in situations which are not of a serious nature or a not a breach of the tenancy agreement.
+We're all different, and have varied lifestyles and habits, so being tolerant of one another’s lifestyles is important.